 - Making water conservation and protection an important part of our planning and risk management processes,

-- Continuously improving the water efficiency of our operations to conserve, recycle and reuse water,
+- Improving the water efficiency of our operations to conserve, recycle and reuse water,

-- Considering water management and conservation technologies when building facilities to manage stormwater runoff and control water pollution where practicable,
+- Considering water management and conservation technologies when building facilities to manage stormwater runoff and control water pollution,

-- Reducing effluent concentrations in our water discharges by employing new technologies,
+- Reducing effluent concentrations in our water discharges by using new technologies,

-- Decreasing water use for power generation by 70% by 2035 by replacing our coal-fired power plants,
+- Decreasing water use for power generation by 70% by 2035 as we replace our coal-fired power plants,

 - Tracking and reporting water metrics through key performance indicators, such as water withdrawal, discharge and consumption,